ErikVerheul/OneBacklog/README.md

 <div>
     For performance reasons the size of the browser DOM is kept small.
 That's why there are two main views:
     <ul>
-        <li>The 'Product detail' view of all products assigned to the user up to the PBI (TO DO: task) level.
+        <li>The 'Product detail' view of all products assigned to the user up to the task level.
 Only one product can be expanded.
 The user can select a subset of products to be shown and a default product to expand on load.
 The PO can update and move items within that product and set dependencies.</li>
         <li>The 'Products overview' view shows all assigned products up to the feature level.
 Multiple or all products can be expanded.
 The APO can asign requirement areas to items.
-The PO can set dependencies on items residing in different products, an undesirable situation, that can possibly be undone by moving items from one product to the other.</li>
+The PO can set dependencies between items in the same product and on items residing in different products.
+The latter is an undesirable situation, that can be undone by moving items from one product to the other.</li>
     </ul>
 </div>